 Personal Liability - An employee is expected to exercise reasonable care to safeguard personal items brought to work.
-The Town will not repair, replace, or reimburse an employee for the damage or loss of the employee's personal property.
+Except as otherwise provided by a collective bargaining agreement, the The Town will not repair, replace, or reimburse an employee for the damage or loss of the employee's personal property.
 An employee bringing personal property to the workplace does so at one's own risk.